1982–83 AEK Athens F.C. season: Overview

-After an absence of two years, AEK participated in the UEFA Cup, but they had a bad draw facing the mighty Köln of the great Rinus Michels, which was last year's runner-up in Germany with players in the likes of Littbarski, Fischer, Alofs, Steiner and Schumacher.
-Thus, AEK's task was by definition very difficult.
-The first match took place at 14 September, however, it was not to be completed due to the large fire at Tatoi and the inevitable power outage of the stadium at the 88th minute without AEK being responsible.
-In the game, AEK were ahead from early on, however, trapped in the slow pace of the Germans, the tie of the match was turned by the 33rd minute with AEK managing to equalize at the end of half time.
-In the second half, AEK increased their offensive pace and made the score 3–2, but almost immediately were equalized.
-As game progressed AEK were pushing on, until in the 88th minute the current voltage subsided and the stadium sunk into darkness.
-The match was stopped, mini-meetings followed and the referee, denied the solution of ending of the match at this point.
+After an absence of two years, AEK participated in the UEFA Cup, facing Köln of Rinus Michels, which had finished as runners-up in the Bundesliga the previous season, featuring players such as Littbarski, Fischer, Alofs, Steiner and Schumacher.
+The first match took place on 14 September, however, it was not completed due to the large fire at Tatoi and the inevitable power outage of the stadium at the 88th minute without AEK being responsible.
+In the match, AEK took an early lead, however, trapped in the slow pace of the Germans, the score was turned around by the 33rd minute with AEK managing to equalise just before half-time.
+In the second half, AEK increased their offensive pace and went 3–2 up, but conceded an equaliser almost immediately.
+As the game progressed, AEK were pushing on, until in the 88th minute the stadium suffered a power outage.
+The match was stopped, discussions followed and the referee rejected the proposal to end the match at that point.
 The suspension of the game was decided and the game was scheduled to be repeated two weeks later, on 28 September.
-The coaches changed their tactics based on the conclusions from the first match.
-The match went with AEK having the initiative of the moves, however the goal conceded in the 58th minute and the fatigue of the players, led it to the defeat which made the qualification even harder.
-The things got even worse as they presented an extremely bad image, as the players could not even hold the ball on their feet.
+Both managers changed their tactics based on the conclusions from the first match.
+In the replay, AEK took the initiative, however, the goal conceded in the 58th minute and the fatigue of the players led to a defeat, making qualification even more difficult.
+AEK produced a disappointing performance, as the players could not even keep possession.
 As if this were not enough, Mavros also missed a penalty when the score was at 4–0, in an opportunity to reduce the extent of the score.
-On the other hand, the Germans presented a fast-moving team and did whatever they wanted throughout the game scoring 5 goals, while losing opportunities for even more, but they did not succeed thanks to the decent performance of Arvanitis.
+On the other hand, the Germans fielded a fast-paced side and dominated the match, scoring five goals, while missing further chances, but they did not succeed thanks to the decent performance of Arvanitis.
 The 6,000 Greeks were present at the stadium, expressed their dissatisfaction with the overall image of the team and left extremely disappointed.